 The management of the MS Department of Revenue is aware of both external and internal influences affecting our ability to reach performance goals.
-These concerns are based on circumstances outside our control: political conditions, economic conditions, and increased criminal activity. - The biggest risk to our mission and collection of general and special fund money for the state is whether DOR receives adequate funding and the approval to spend part of that funding to realign or reclassify employees that meet their performance measures. - Technology has transformed how we conduct business.
+These concerns are based on circumstances outside our control: political conditions, economic conditions, and increased criminal activity.

+- The biggest risk to our mission and collection of general and special fund money for the state is whether DOR receives adequate funding and the approval to spend part of that funding to increase the salaries for employees that meet their performance measures. - Technology has transformed how we conduct business.
 Effectively and efficiently accomplishing our mission requires us to pursue electronic solutions, modern tools, and technologies.
 Regardless of how the information is received, either by paper or electronically, the information maintained by this agency must be secured.
-Security and privacy must be maintained and protected throughout the entire life cycle of the data/information. - There are an increasing number of fraud and criminal cases, a national trend also affecting this state.
-Criminals are utilizing technology and/or information obtained through identity theft to steal millions from the state each year. - Once we have funding for them, we will hire for any vacancies in the priority positions of Revenue Officers and Auditors as well as replacing any who leave.
-These positions will continue to be the priority, but if we do not have funding for them, the result will be lost state revenue and reduced service to the public.
+Security and privacy must be maintained and protected throughout the entire life cycle of the data/information.

+There are an increasing number of fraud and criminal cases, a national trend also affecting this state.
+Criminals are utilizing technology and/or information obtained through identity theft to steal millions from the state each year.